 China plans to perform its first manned space docking operation this year, with the Shenzhou 9 capsule and three crew members due to be launched between June and August.
 Following what national space contractor CAST calls the thoroughly successful Shenzhou 8 unmanned and automated docking trial last year, the Shenzhou 9 crew will use manual control to join their craft.
 “Astronauts will enter and stay in Tiangong 1, carrying out space science experiments,” CAST says, citing a ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "China To Launch Manned Space-Docking Mission This Year".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "China To Launch Manned Space-Docking Mission This Year".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.